Sanjarbek17/todo_app/README.md

 ## Description

 This is a simple todo app that allows you to add, edit and delete tasks.
 It also allows you to mark tasks as complete or incomplete.
 The app uses a local database to store the tasks.
 The app also uses the provider package to manage state.
+I have used REST API to fetch data from the server.
+The app uses the http package to make the API calls.

 ## Screenshots